dude is only commissioner because he is a lawyer with much experience fucking over labor, and he's very good at it

 The only wanted to go with fangraphs, because BBref overvalues fist pumps.

-― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Friday, 12 November 2021 01:07 (seven months ago) link
+― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Friday, 12 November 2021 01:07 (one year ago) link

 If salaries are going to be determined by a single metric, not WAR; bring back Game-Winning RBI.